iAmMe27/Tahrovin/README.md

   * RAM: 32GB DDR4 @ 3600MHz
   * GPU: RTX 3080

-I use an Oculus Quest 2 headset with an Oculus link cable for the best potential performance. **If you are using a Quest 2, I have a couple of performance recommendations that you can [find here.](Oculus%20Performance%20Tips.md)**
+I use an Oculus Quest 2 headset with an Oculus link cable for the best potential performance. **If you are using a Quest 2, I have a couple of performance recommendations that you can [find here](Oculus%20Performance%20Tips.md) if you are struggling to get the game to run well.**

 Now, I have not built this list to be as graphically intensive as possible but I have taken some liberties in installing higher resolution textures as well as offering a couple of the more demanding ENB presets available.
 With that in mind, I'd recommend at least the following specs for the best experience:
   * CPU: Intel 7th gen *OR* AMD Ryzen 3000 series